KdotGhai/School_District_Analysis/README.md

 # School_District_Analysis
 PyCitySchools with Pandas

+<br /> &nbsp;&nbsp;&nbsp;&nbsp;In this module we will be utilizing *Jupyter Notebook* and *Pandas* to assist in the creation of a District Analysis of High Schools, we'll be breaking down the performance of these high schools based upon their standardized test-scores for math/reading.
+From there we will break down the performance of each student, each school, Overall performance, and school-type performance.
+Furthermore, we will create data-tables to look for correlations in budget per school, budget per student, and performance by school size.
+Lastly, we will be exempting data due to academic dishonesty occurring at *Thomas High School* and the entirety of its 9th graders are the once to be excluded from the data.
+With this exemption, we will display the difference in scores and performance in the school so that the schoolboard has easily digestible data to make decisions upon. <br />

 **1.District Summary:**
   -<br /> &nbsp;&nbsp;&nbsp;&nbsp;Here we can notice there isnt much of a drastic change in District analsyis when exempting students, there isnt a large enough disparity in the total student count as well as, scores of students under the assumption there wasnt more dishonesty in student scores. <br />
  <br /> &nbsp;&nbsp;&nbsp;&nbsp;Original: <br />